matrix-org/matrix-spec-proposals/drafts/core_model.rst

 state itself, depends on the events currently in the graph and so is updated with each new event received.

-Since the sections of the state are defined by a pair of strings that came from the type and state_key of the events that update them, the state dictionary can be defined as a mapping from the pair (type, state_key) to a state event with those values in the graph.
+Since the sections of the state are defined by the pair of strings from the type and state_key of the events that update them, the state dictionary can be defined as a mapping from the pair (type, state_key) to a state event with those values in the graph.

 Deleting State